NextFaze/cordova-plugin-geofence/README.md

 Plugin is written in Swift.
 All xcode project options to enable swift support are set up automatically after plugin is installed thanks to
 [cordova-plugin-add-swift-support](https://github.com/akofman/cordova-plugin-add-swift-support).

-:warning: Swift 3 is not supported at the moment, the following preference has to be added in your project :

-For Cordova projects

-`<preference name="UseLegacySwiftLanguageVersion" value="true" />`

-For PhoneGap projects

-`<preference name="swift-version" value="2.3" />`

 ## Windows phone 8.1